epfl-ada/ada-2022-project-adagang/README.md

 We use a daily US YouTube trending videos [dataset](https://www.kaggle.com/datasets/datasnaek/youtube-new?select=USvideos.csv), from 2017 to 2018.
 The data has been collected using the YouTube API.
 The data was previously scrapped using the information available on this [site](https://github.com/mitchelljy/Trending-YouTube-Scraper/tree/master/output)

-List of words are also used to determine the presence of style of the content.

-The list of [negative words](https://ptrckprry.com/course/ssd/data/negative-words.txt) is used.
-The goal is to determine if content with a negative feeling induce more success.

-The list of [positive words](https://ptrckprry.com/course/ssd/data/positive-words.txt) is used.
-This list is mainly necessary to determine if the negative impact really had a significant impact on the success.

 ## Folder structure

 `data_processing.ipynb` Notebook that computes a relatively small parquet file (around 830 MB) that will be used as a basis for our analysis.
 It also computes features on the data (various counts and sentiment analysis).
 It takes very long to run so we provide it without the cell outputs.
-The file produced can be downloaded from Google Docs (the link is in the file `data_exploration.ipynb`).
+The file produced can be downloaded from Google Docs (the link is in the file `main.ipynb`).

-`exploration.ipynb` Notebook where we explore the data and the features we computed, and do some light preprocessing.
+`exploration.ipynb` Main notebook where all the results are computed.
+The order of the results is the same than what can be found on the website.

+`helpers.py`Python file where all the functions used to process the title and description can be found.
+The functions are used in the notebook `data_processing.ipynb`.
+The idea of the project has largely been changed since the milestone 2.
+A lot of the functions present in the file do not end in results foundable in the data story.
+The function sentiment however, basis of our project, is defined in this file.

 ## Methods